A wooden walkway leads to Migration Camp.

 Drinks included: Drinks are included except for champagne, cellar wines and imported spirits.

-Attitude towards children: Serengeti Migration Camp will happily accept children.
+Attitude towards children: Serengeti Migration Camp will happily accept children of all ages.

 Generally recommended for children: Migration camp has a nice pool, and the rooms are spacious enough to fit in an extra bed, so this is one of the better options for families.